Curtains Vs. Blinds: Which Is Better?

 The bigger variety of materials, finishes and colours allow it to suit a wide range (if not all) types of interiors.

 2. Cost Effectiveness

-If cost is more of an issue, here's a rule of thumb - curtains in general are always cheaper than blinds.
+If cost is more of an issue, here's a rule of thumb - curtains, in general, are always cheaper than blinds.
 Why?
 It's all in its form; in general, soft fabrics are always cheaper than harder blinds made of wood or plastic.
 Also, more work is needed to construct a blind, which may account for the raised prices.
-Of course, prices may differ based on the type of textures or materials; a velvet/suede curtain can still be more costlier than a wooden blind.
+Of course, prices may differ based on the type of textures or materials; a velvet/suede curtain can still be costlier than wooden blinds.

 Other cost-saving ways are to use substitutes.
 Instead of natural silk, you can go for faux silk curtains to get that high-end, European style.
 Alternatively, ready-made curtains that can be bought off the shelf are much more affordable, but they risk becoming ill-fitting on your windows.

-In terms of blinds, materials like vinyl tend to be more affordable than aluminium, wood or textured blinds.
+In terms of blinds, materials like vinyl tend to be more affordable than aluminum, wood or textured blinds.

 Our Verdict: Curtains

 Cost-wise, curtains, in general, are usually much more affordable, but of course, depending on the type of material you're going for.

 If you prefer a more hassle-free way of maintenance, curtains may be a better idea than blinds.
 Cleaning curtains is less time-consuming.
 Depending on the type of fabric, you can easily restore its lustre by washing it in the machine or dry cleaning it.

 Venetian and vertical blinds accumulate dust on the slats easily so you need to clean each slat manually.
 But, roller blinds are more convenient to maintain with less demanding cleaning regimes – spot clean, dry clean or hand-wash.